PrisonTeam/Prison/knownissues_v3.2.x.md

 # To Do Items - During Alpha v3.2.3

+- /mines tp - mineName optional - default to the highest ranking Rank's mine.

+- DONE: auto pickup fortune - formula for levels greater than 5?

-- Remove a player from a ladder
+- DONE: Remove a player from a ladder.
+(This already existed)
   - Cannot remove default ladder

 -